-- 2. This report and its attachments (Attachments 1-6) detail: - (a) Proposal A: Creation of a new permanent part time pedestrian mall in Poplar Street from the south boundary line of Lichfield Street extending along Poplar Street in a southerly direction to a point 45.5 metres south of Lichfield Street, every night from 6pm to 6am the following day; and the continuation of the bollard trial until the declaration is made. - (b) Proposal B: Amendments to Schedule One (One Way Streets) of the Traffic and Parking Bylaw 2008 to change the one way in Poplar Street to flow north to south, from Lichfield Street to Tuam Street. - 3.
-The aim of both proposals is to improve safety for motorists and pedestrians: - (a) To provide a safer environment for the public. - (b) To remove potential conflict between pedestrians, tram and vehicles.
+- 2. This report and its attachments detail: - (a) Proposal A: Creation of a new permanent part time pedestrian mall in Poplar Street from the south boundary line of Lichfield Street extending along Poplar Street in a southerly direction to a point 45.5 metres south of Lichfield Street, every night from 6pm to 6am the following day; and the continuation of the bollard trial until the declaration is made. - (b) Proposal B: Amendments to Schedule 1 (One Way Streets) of the Traffic and Parking Bylaw 2008 to change the one way in Poplar Street to flow north south from Lichfield Street to Tuam Street. - 3.
+The aim of all the proposals is to improve safety for motorists and pedestrians: - (a) To provide a safer environment for the public. - (b) To remove potential conflict between pedestrians, tram and vehicles. - (c) To enable the extension of the tram route via Poplar Street. - 4.
+At the request of the Council in January 2008, and in conjunction with a similar trial in Struthers Lane, a trial nightly closure was carried out for 12 months in Poplar Street starting on 31 January 2009.
+The trial used two bollards side by side located approximately 30 metres south of the intersection of Poplar Street and Lichfield Street.
+The trial in Struthers Lane is the topic of a separate report to the Council. - 5.
+Assessment of the effectiveness of the bollard trial began in November 2009.
+This involved: - (a) Qualitative interviews with local business people, property owners, residents, managers of emergency services, providers of security services and driers who park in Poplar Street and Ash Street.